conan-io/docs/tutorial/creating_packages/define_package_information.rst

                 self.cpp_info.libs = ["hello-static"]

+Now, let's create the Conan package with shared=False for example and check that we are packaging the correct library (*libhello-static.a* or *hello-static.lib*) and that we are linking that library in the test_package.

 Properties model: setting information for specific generators
 -------------------------------------------------------------

 First, please note that we are using `another branch
 <https://github.com/conan-io/libhello/tree/with_tests>`_ from the **libhello** library.
 This
 branch has two novelties on the library side:

 - Package to another place.
 Imagine that we are packaging our library files in other place... let's see how to change that...
 Add flags, defines, system_libs...
 - Different library names for debug/release
 - Use options to propagate information conditionally
 - Add a system_lib dependency ? add flags ?